Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/configuring-portal-relationship.md

-{% capture nameChange %}{{site.gns.nameChange}}{% endcapture %}
-{% include tip.html content=nameChange %}

 ## Configuring a Portal Relationship Between Two Qumulo Clusters
 This section explains how to configure a [portal relationship](how-portal-creation-enables-cloud-data-fabric.html#portal-relationship) between two Qumulo clusters by using the `qq` CLI.

 {{site.data.alerts.important}}
 <ul>
-  <li>Before you begin to implement Cloud Data Fabric in your organization, we strongly recommend reviewing <a href="how-portal-creation-enables-cloud-data-fabric.html">How Portal Relationships between Qumulo Clusters Enable Cloud Data Fabric in Qumulo Core</a>, especially the <a href="how-portal-creation-enables-cloud-data-fabric.html#known-limits">Known Limits</a> section.</li>
+  <li>Before you begin to implement Cloud Data Fabric in your organization, we strongly recommend reviewing the <a href="how-portal-creation-enables-cloud-data-fabric.html">How Portal Relationships between Qumulo Clusters Enable Cloud Data Fabric in Qumulo Core</a> and <a href="known-limits.html">Known Limits</a> sections.</li>
   <li>For any questions, {{site.contactQumuloCare}}.</li>
 </ul>
 {{site.data.alerts.end}}